Online Photo Collections

 Austin History Center channel on HistoryPin

-The AHC has a channel on HistoryPin which allows photographs to be geo-located on a map and searched by timeframe.
-We have over 100 photographs from our General Collections and Archival Collections viewable on our channel.
+The AHC has a channel on HistoryPin which allows photographs to be geolocated on a map and searched by timeframe.
+Over 100 photographs are viewable.